roman-milk/roman-milk.github.io/sorority-sub.md

  Once I had come, I lay there in a mixture of pain from the burn on my ass and pleasure pulses from my powerful orgasm.
 I was ashamed at how two days of humiliation had somehow got me off greater than I had ever experienced before and yet I was already looking forward to tomorrow's assumedly humiliating task.

- Up next: Task 3 Animal Kingdom Report_Story #1
+ Up next: Task 3 Animal Kingdom